 Categories: Course, Global Cuisines, Latin America, Main Meals, Recipes

-Tags: comfort food, enchiladas, Mole Negro, Mole Ole, Oaxaca, tacos, thanksgiving, Turkey
+Tags: comfort food, enchiladas, holiday, Mole Negro, Mole Ole, Oaxaca, tacos, thanksgiving, Turkey

 Tender carrots are surprisingly sweet when baked in a brown sugar-y syrup, especially when united with perfect Washington apples and plump little raisin gems.
 The fresh ginger is such a classic pairing with the carrot, and is highlighted perfectly by the Star Anise in our Chinese Five Spice.
 The all-butter crust recipe I’ve included is a long-time standby of mine, and produces some of the flakiest and best pastry I’ve ever tasted.
 It will definitely be making an appearance at my Thanksgiving table this year!